AgoraIO/agora_doc_source/en-US/markdown/Flexible-Classroom/api_ref/agora_class_edu_context_api_ref_web/edu_context_api_ref_web_chat.md

-# useChatContext

-`useChatContext()` enables developers to implement the chat function in the flexible classroom.

-You can import `useChatContext` by `import { useChatContext } from 'agora-edu-core';` and then use `const {...} = useChatContext()` to implement the functions and events related to classroom management.

-This page lists all the functions and events provided by `useChatContext()`.
+This page lists all the functions and events provided by `ChatContext` for the real-time text chat feature of Flexible Classroom.

 ## isHost